 What to buy: We like Plymouth English gin in this drink because of its smooth juniper finish and earthy flavor.

 St-Germain is an elderflower liqueur that is sweet and floral.
-It can be found at high-end liquor stores and online.
+It can be found at high-end liquor stores.

 Game plan: If you’re bringing this to a tailgate or party, make the recipe through step 2 and keep chilled.
 Add the cold beer when ready to serve.